NoahKastin/CRMD/README.md

 • And more!

 CRMD just requires that you put in an Excel sheet explaining who the characters are and what each pair is that has a bond, and the program will draw it!
+As might be suspected, CRMD Sheet Template included in this repository can have such data added to it and then be entered into the program accordingly.

 Have fun!